 Stress and diastolic blood pressure

-Chronic stress can also lead to other unhealthy behaviors, such as overeating or smoking, which can further contribute to high diastolic blood pressure.
-Managing stress through techniques such as exercise, meditation, or deep breathing can be helpful in reducing diastolic blood pressure.
+Chronic stress can also lead to other unhealthy behaviours, such as overeating or smoking, which can further contribute to high blood pressure.
+Managing stress through techniques such as exercise, meditation, or deep breathing can be helpful in reducing diastolic blood pressure, as well as maintaining a healthy blood pressure overall.

 For a comprehensive understanding of natural methods to control high blood pressure, you may find valuable insights and practical tips in our article, ‘How to Lower High Blood Pressure Naturally, Without Medication‘.